 In February 2017, the Company entered into a Clinical Research Support Agreement for CD123 (the "CD123 CRA").
 Pursuant to the terms of the CD123 CRA the Company made an upfront payment of \$19,450 and will contribute an additional \$97,490 per patient in connection with the on-going investigator-initiated study.
 Further, the Company agreed to fund approximately \$0.2 million over three years pertaining to the clinical development of CD123.
-For the year ended December 31, 2018 and 2017 the Company recorded \$0.8 million and \$1.4 million, respectively, in research and development expenses under the CD123 CRA on the statement of operations.
+For the year ended December 31, 2019 and 2018, the Company recorded \$1.2 million and \$0.8 million, respectively, in research and development expenses under the CD123 CRA on the Statements of Operations.